agshew/k_grok/exercises/optimize/sqrt.rst

 Re: [PATCH] Optimize int_sqrt for small values for faster idle

-In this review, please include
+In this review, include:
- - suggestions for improving the patch
+ * suggestions for improving the patch
- - name of 3 people who last modified the code (use git blame)
+ * name 3 people who modified this file apt install git-gui, and see git-gui blame
+   WARNING: You can't use a shallow clone, so either start with a full clone or use 'git fetch --unshallow upstream'
- - a list of everywhere that code is used
+ * a list of everywhere the function is called
- - spot-checks or proofs of correctness
+ * spot-checks or proofs of correctness
- - benchmarks of previous code vs. new code benchmark in a kernel module, not userspace use perf trace events, and graph CDF and PDF, see k_grok/exercises/tracepoint-silly/
+ * benchmarks of previous code vs. new code benchmark in a kernel module, not userspace use perf trace events, and graph CDF and PDF, see k_grok/exercises/tracepoint-silly/